Rules and Guidelines for Use of the Libraries

 Complaints

-Any complaints about the library’s service or the way in which the rules and regulations are administered should first be addressed to the library director.
-The decision of the library director can be appealed to the city council’s committee for cultural affaris and sports.
+The decision of the library director can be appealed to the city council’s committee for culture and sports.